 2. If the reporting entity's transportation obligations or commitments for future physical deliveries of oil or gas exceed the reporting entity’s expected related future production from its proved reserves, estimated using constant or forecast prices and costs and disclosed under Part 2, discuss such excess, giving information about the amount of the excess, dates or time periods, volumes and reasonably estimated value.

-Item 6.4 Left blank

-Item 6.5 Tax Horizon
+Item 6.4 Tax Horizon

 If the reporting entity is not required to pay income taxes for its most recently completed financial year, discuss its estimate of when income taxes may become payable.

-Item 6.6 Costs Incurred
+Item 6.5 Costs Incurred (Capital and Operational Expenses)

 1. Disclose by country for the most recent financial year each of the following: